ozfortress/tf2-livelogs/sourcemod/readme.txt

     is enabled, as well as ready up.

+livelogs_force_logsecret - Whether to force the plugin's log secret or not.
+    If your server uses its own sv_logsecret for another service, you should set this to "0", so that the plugin will not change it.
+If not, this should be left at "1", so that your logs will use the plugin's secret and cannot be spoofed.

 livelogs_enable_debugging - Enable/disable debug messages.

 livelogs_enabled - Enable/disable Livelogs.

 If you have any queries, please do not hesitate to contact me on IRC (_bladez@bladezz.admin.ipgn), or on the ozfortress forums (bladez).

+For more information on the SourceMod socket extension, please visit https://forums.alliedmods.net/showthread.php?t=67640